felangga/felangga.github.io/_posts/2023-05-24-restore-mac.md

 ![Floppy disk head](/assets/img/mac_classic_ii/mac_head_before.jpeg "Floppy disk head")

 This is the original head from the seller that I never touched before.
-There is some space between the top head and bottom head.
+There is some space between the top head and the bottom head.
 At this position, the top and bottom head must be touched together.
 So I need to adjust the spring at the bottom of the head structure.
 How to do it?
 You can see the video from [`Branchus Creations`](https://youtu.be/2LWfjsvc8OA?t=2374)

 After doing the adjustment, finally, the top head and bottom head are touching.